Yiyun-Liang/Algorithms/interview/tips.md

 - often, may need a class to store result that contains multiple values
 - when using a hashmap on a char or int, can choose to use an array
+- preprocessing is an option for processing or scanning type of questions, discuss with interviewer to see if we want to do the task multiple times.

 ##### 2D Array